An icon representing a D-pad of a gamepad

 You will be prompted to select a configuration.
 Choose any option and follow the steps to reboot.

-6. Edit the retrogame.cfg file to link the GPIO pins to the keys you setted on step 2:
+6. After rebooting, access the command line again and edit the retrogame.cfg file to link the GPIO pins to the keys you set in step 2:

 $ sudo nano /boot/retrogame.cfg

 7. Save the changes and exit Nano.
-You can do both by pressing ctrl + X.
+You can do both at the same time by pressing ctrl + X.

 8. Reboot the console and check that everything works as expected.